SlackBaker/My-bots/README.md

 # My-bots
 My bots which are in python
-There you can just upload them
+There you can just upload them for your study